 But thanks to leadership from Governor Brown, a steady shift in politics in Salem, visionary members of the Oregon Board of Forestry, and relentless public pressure—led by WSC’s Bob Van Dyk—the outlook has changed dramatically in recent months.

 On October 6, 2021, the state Board of Forestry voted unanimously to move ahead a plan to protect roughly half of the Tillamook—250,000 acres—in stream and forest reserves for 70 years.
 The rest of the forest would be open to logging.
-Now the plan will be submitted to the federal government for their nod, before a final vote in late 2021 or more likely 2022.
+Now the plan will be submitted to the federal government for their nod, before a final vote by the board to implement.

 If this habitat conservation plan is approved, it will be a critical piece of the puzzle to ensure the region’s rivers, which feed Tillamook and Nehalem bay systems on the North Coast of Oregon, become one the most important long-term strongholds for wild salmon and steelhead remaining along the Pacific Rim.
 Key North Coast rivers were designated wild fish conservation zones by the Oregon Department of Fish and Wildlife in 2014.
 Meanwhile, the Tillamook Estuary—the 2nd largest in Oregon—has been the site of a 20-year, large-scale restoration effort.
 And Wild Salmon Center is managing the restoration of key salmon habitat with local partners on public and private land, starting with Nehalem River tributaries.
 If the Habitat Conservation Plan for the state forests is approved, it will mean that critical components of salmon habitat from headwaters to sea will have been restored and protected.